 Nomads and farmers in the western part of Kenya have for decades been in dispute with each other over land and cattle issues.
 During the past decades the conflict has intensified and today armed cattle raids are common.
 Frequently the results are displaced families with the children paying the highest price.

 The many weapons in circulation after the war in Sudan and the protracted civil war in Somalia have contributed to the escalation of the conflict.
-Climate change, which has resulted in less rainfall and desertification, has further reduced the fodder available for the cattle.
+Climate change has resulted in less rainfall and desertification and has further reduced the fodder available for the cattle.
 Increasing competition over land available for grazing has further aggravated the on-going conflict.

 Refugee children must be secured schooling

 To escape from a dangerous environment, whole families or the children alone flee their homesteads and seek down to more peaceful areas south where they temporarily live with relatives or acquaintances.
 Children are often not offered schooling in the new area and therefore, the project will work for the children to be re-enrolled into school.